great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 ## Connect to data

-- Use the following command in Python to connect to existing `.csv` data stored in the `great_expectations` GitHub repository and create a Validator object:
+- Run the following Python code to connect to existing `.csv` data stored in the `great_expectations` GitHub repository and create a Validator object:

     ```python name="tutorials/quickstart/quickstart.py connect_to_data"
     ```